jsbots/AutoFish/README.md

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [AutoFish 1.0](https://www.youtube.com/watch?v=e0D5dBptQUg&ab_channel=olesgeras) for video explanation.

-The rule of thumb here is the better you can see the red feather the better the bot will see it too:
+The rule of thumb here is **the better you can see the red feather the better the bot will see it too**:
 - The better your video settings the better it's for the bot too.
 - Turn off all the weather effects so that the bot won't confuse rain/fog for jerking of the bobber.
 - Different direction might make the bobber either brighter or darker, bigger or smaller (feathers), this all will impact the bot too.
 In most cases the place doesn't matter **it's all about direction and position**.